BasilSiddiqui/Churn-prediction-XGBoost/README.md

 ## 💡 Future Improvements

-* Implement early stopping for faster training (requires version-specific compatibility).
+* Add early stopping to improve training efficiency.
-* Explore hyperparameter tuning with `GridSearchCV`.
+* Perform hyperparameter tuning (`GridSearchCV`, `Optuna`).
-* Add ROC-AUC, PR-AUC, and feature selection for enhanced evaluation.
+* Explore advanced metrics like ROC-AUC and PR-AUC.
+* Integrate SHAP for model interpretability.
+* Deploy as an API using FastAPI or Flask.

 ---